cultpenguin/integrate/doc/format.rst

      - [N,Nm]
      -
      -
-     - Pointwise mean of the posterior
+     - Point-wise mean of the posterior
    * - /M1/Median
      - [N,Nm]
      -
      -
-     - Poinwise median of the posterior
+     - Point-wise median of the posterior
    * - /M1/Std
      - [N,Nm]
      -
      -
-     - Pointwise standard deviation of the posterior
+     - Point-wise standard deviation of the posterior